Select Page

 If you’ve ever wondered about pregnancy tests, especially something called the “2-hour urine hold,” you’re not alone!
-This blog will walk you through everything in a simple and easy-to-understand way, just like explaining it to a curious 5th grader.

 And don’t worry, I’ll be gentle and empathetic as we discuss this, because I know pregnancy and testing can sometimes feel like a rollercoaster of emotions.